 But that hasn’t stopped most Perth councils exceeding those figures in rates hikes.

-The City of Nedlands has proposed a four per cent increase in rates, with the Cities and Rockingham and Kwinana not far behind at 3.6 and 3.5 per cent respectively.
+The Cities and Rockingham and Kwinana have proposed rate rises of 3.6 and 3.5 per cent respectively.

 Of the local governments canvassed, only three – the Cities of Melville and Perth and the Town of Cottesloe – had rate increases under the inflation rate.